Dean: Douglas D. Anderson

 Admission into the Jon M. Huntsman School of Business is competitive.
 Minimum requirements are as follows:

-1. Incoming freshman may be directly admitted into the Huntsman School of Business if they have a composite ACT score of 24 or above (26 or above for Accounting majors), and a High School GPA of 3.5 or above (3.6 or above for Accounting majors).
+1. Incoming freshman may be directly admitted into the Huntsman School of Business if they have met one of the following:

-a.
-Students who are accepted to Utah State University, but who do not meet the Huntsman School direct-admission ACT and GPA standards may be designated as an Undeclared-Business major.
-This designation is for students who have not been formally accepted into any USU degree program, but plan on applying for admission to the Huntsman School of Business upon completing 24+ credit hours.
-Advising for undeclared business majors are done through the Academic Advising (Undergraduate) or call 435-797-3373.
+Students who are accepted to Utah State University, but who do not meet the Huntsman School direct-admission ACT and GPA standards may be designated as a Pre-Business major.
+This designation is for students who have not been formally accepted into any USU degree program but plan on applying for admission to the Huntsman School of Business upon completing 24+ credit hours.
+Advising for pre-business majors is done through the Exploratory Advising office in TSC 302 or call 435-797-3373.

 Matriculation Requirement and Transfer Limitation